cognitive-engineering-lab/repo-quest/README.md

 ## RepoQuest development

-In addition to ports 3000 and 2222 for HTTP and SSH, port 8000 (on which runs the RepoQuest bot) is also exposed from the Docker container.
+Unless overridden by command line options, ports 8085 and 2222 are published from the container.
+8085 is managed by an nginx reverse proxy that redirects requests to paths beginning with /repoquest/ to port 8000 internally, which the RepoQuest bot listens on.
+The remaining requests are redirected to port 3000 internally, which Forgejo listens on.
+Port 2222 is used for SSH.